 Sea Kayaking 101, Beginning Sea Kayak Safety Skills

 Have you capsized lately?
 If not, you need to take this course!
 Our students will tell you, "kayaking is more fun once you've overcome the fear of capsizing".
 Practicing how to wet exit safely and get back in a kayak from deep water are two skills everyone needs before paddling a sit-inside sea kayak or recreational kayak without a guide beside them.
 And those are two of the first skills you'll learn in this beginning kayak course.
-Our instructors are patient and well trained to help students work through their anxieties about being upside down in kayak and getting out of it.
+Our instructors are patient and well trained to help students work through their anxieties about being upside down in a kayak and getting out of it.
 We'll also put you on the path to an efficient forward stroke and show you how to turn and steer a straight course with and without rudders.
-We teach both feathered and unfeathered paddling technique, and let you experiment to find out which style you prefer (with proper technique, it's all good.).
-If you are a veteran kayaker and already comfortable with capsizing and rescues, we recommend skipping this course and going directly into our school's Sea Kayaking Part 1 SK111 Paddling Strokes & Rescue Techniques course or SK 115 Five-Day Kayak Training Camp.<meta http-equiv="content-type" content="text/html; charset=utf-8" />
+We teach both feathered and unfeathered paddling techniques, and let you experiment to find out which style you prefer (with proper technique, it's all good.).
+If you are a veteran kayaker and already comfortable with capsizing and rescues, we recommend skipping this course and going directly into our school's Sea Kayaking SK102 Boat Handling or SK 115 Five-Day Kayak Training Camp.

-Prerequisites: Anyone who can swim well enough to be comfortable putting their head under water and able to swim the crawl stroke or breast stroke without a buoyancy aid can take this class, and yes we wear PFD's (life jackets) while on the water -- but you still need basic swimming skills.
-Minimum age--sixteen (for younger people, see our Youth Kayak Camps or call us about a Private Family Kayaking Lesson).
+Prerequisites: Anyone who can swim well enough to be comfortable putting their head underwater and able to swim the crawl stroke or breaststroke without a buoyancy aid can take this class, and yes we wear PFD's (life jackets) while on the water -- but you still need basic swimming skills.
+Minimum age--sixteen (for younger people, see our FK101 Beginning Family Class or call us about a Private Family Kayaking Lesson).

 Today's skilled kayakers know that wearing a dry suit speeds up the learning curve by allowing you to be in the water without getting cold and wet.
-The Kayak Academy is the only kayak school that gives you this advantage by providing FREE use of drysuits in our kayak lessons (as well as free use of wet suits when it's warm enough).
-You'll also benefit from the first hand experience of learning how to put on a dry suit and wear it while swimming and paddling.
-Thanks to the drysuits, neoprene booties and kayaking caps we provide, you will stay warm and comfortable while learning skills that could save your life as a beginning kayaker.
+The Kayak Academy is the only kayak school that gives everyone this advantage by providing FREE use of drysuits in our kayak lessons (as well as free use of wet suits when it's warm enough).
+You'll also benefit from the first-hand experience of learning how to put on a dry suit and wear it while swimming and paddling.
+Thanks to the drysuits, neoprene booties, and kayaking caps we provide, you will stay warm and comfortable while learning skills that could save your life as a beginning kayaker.
 The gear we provide allows you to start right out on open water -- we don't waste your time indoors or in chlorinated pools.
-These are some of the reasons why students learn more in our lessons than anywhere else.
+These are some of the reasons why students learn more in our lessons.

-After completing this course, recreational kayakers generally feel comfortable paddling on small lakes or near shore on sheltered, non-moving water; for sea kayakers SK101 is just the beginning, but either way this kayak lesson gives you the best possible start.
-And we have a bonus for those who continue in our lesson progression, $50 of your SK101 tuition may be used as a credit toward our SK 102 Sea Kayak Boat Handling Intro., SK111 Paddling Strokes & Rescue Techniques, or SK 115 Five-Day Kayak Training Camp lesson.
-You can skip directly from SK101 into SK111 or SK115, but these multi-day courses or physically demanding, so if you need to take it a day at a time or your schedule doesn't allow for these courses then SK 102 Sea Kayak Boat Handling Intro. is the best class to further your skill, safety, and fun in a kayak.
+After completing this course, recreational kayakers generally feel comfortable paddling on small lakes or near shore on sheltered, non-moving water; for sea kayakers, SK101 is just the beginning, but either way, this kayak lesson gives you the best possible start.
+You can also skip directly from SK101 into SK115, but this multi-day course is much more physically demanding, so if you need to take it a day at a time or your schedule doesn't allow for this course then SK 102 Sea Kayak Boat Handling Intro. is the best class to further your fun in a kayak.